Rapid Quantification of Outdoor Object Visibility in Urban Setting Using Connected-Vehicle Fields of View: Discussion

-Additionally, the connected vehicle data, while providing extensive spatial coverage within the study area (Waterloo, Sydney), represents only a sample of the total traffic volume and diversity.
-Its representativeness across all vehicle types (private cars, commercial vehicles, public transport) and driver demographics warrants further investigation to understand potential biases in the visibility patterns observed.
+The connected vehicle data, while providing spatial coverage within the study area (Waterloo, Sydney), represents only a sample of the total traffic volume.
+Its representativeness across all vehicle types (private cars, commercial vehicles, public transport) warrants further investigation to understand potential biases in the visibility patterns observed.